crate/crate-operator/docs/source/testing.rst

    (env)$ python -m pip install -e '.[testing]' Successfully installed ... crate-operator ...

-Now, running the unittest can be done by using pytest_ from within the activated virtual environemnt:
+Now, running the unit test can be done by using pytest_ from within the activated virtual environment:

 .. code-block:: console

    (env)$ pytest

 Running the integration or end-to-end style tests requires a running Kubernetes cluster and access to it through ``kubectl``.
-That also mean, you need to have a ``kubeconfig`` file at hand.
+That also means you need to have a ``kubeconfig`` file at hand.
 Often enough, you can find that file in the ``.kube`` folder in your home directory (``$HOME/.kube/config``).

 .. warning::

-   Before you run the tests, make sure you're not using a production Kubernetes cluster, as some tests will remove resources which can quickly interfer with your production operation!
+   Before you run the tests, make sure you're not using a production Kubernetes cluster, as some tests will remove resources.
+This can easily interfere with your production operation!

-To reduce the risk of accidentally using a production Kubernetes context, the operator requires not only the *path* to the ``kubeconfig`` but *additionally* the Kubernetes context to use.
-These two parameters need to be passed via the ``--kube-config`` and ``--kube-context`` arguments to pytest_: Furthermore, the context *must* start with either ``crate-`` or be called ``minikube``.
+To reduce the risk of accidentally using a production Kubernetes context, the operator requires not only specifying the path to the ``kubeconfig``, but additionally the Kubernetes context to use.
+These two parameters need to be passed via the ``--kube-config`` and ``--kube-context`` arguments to pytest_.
+Furthermore, the context *must* start with either ``crate-`` or be called ``minikube``.

 .. code-block:: console

    (env)$ pytest -vv --kube-config=~/.kube/test_config --kube-context=crate-testing

 .. _pytest: https://docs.pytest.org/en/latest/